akliek/42HN_fract_lol/README.md

 make
 ```
 # Run
-Then open a terminal in current folder and run one of the following commands:
+After installation run one of the following commands:
 ```
 ./fractol Mandelbrot
 ```